Curtis Reynolds - Vice President, Business Affairs

 Curtis joined the University of Florida in June 2010 with more than 15 years of higher education experience in business affairs.
 Prior to joining UF, Curtis was Vice Provost for Administration at Miami Dade College, where he was responsible for central business affairs on eight campuses with more than 165,000 students throughout Miami-Dade County.
 At the University of Alabama at Birmingham, Curtis was Executive Director for Administration responsible for Administration and Finance, Human Resources, Energy Management and Information Technology.

 Curtis holds a Bachelor of Science and Master of Science degrees in Electrical Engineering, from the University of Alabama at Birmingham.
 Curtis holds a MBA from the University of Alabama.
 He is a member of the National Association of College and University Business Officers, the U.S. Green Building Council, and the Association of Higher Education Officers.
-Curtis and his wife Chantilyn, have four children and one granddaughter.
+Curtis has four children and three granddaughters.

 Executive Assistant II: Deadra Harvey